NREL/HPC/docs/Documentation/Development/Languages/Julia/index.md

 # Julia

+*Julia is a dynamic programming language that offers high performance while being easy to learn and develop code in.*

 This section contains demos (in the form of scripts and notebooks) and how to guides for doing various things with Julia on Eagle (and to some extent any HPC environment).

 ## Contents